MetadataForensics/Device_Model_OS_History/README.md

 - The SQL queries will work in most SQLite database viewers able to execute SQL queries.
 - The ConnectedDeviceHistory.xml file is a Magnet AXIOM Custom Artifact, which can be added to Magnet AXIOM Process through Tools > Manage custom artifacts > ADD NEW CUSTOM ARTIFACT.
 Once added, the artifacts are named Connected Device History and OS Version, Consolidated Connected Device History, and Current Device Information.
-- As always, we remain a proud support of the LEAPPS project, and this will be submitted to iLEAPP as well.
+- **Update!** The artifact work herein is now available within iLEAPP as well, available [here](https://github.com/abrignoni/iLEAPP).
+Thanks to all on the LEAPPs team for the review and approval of these artifacts!
+As always, we remain a proud support of the LEAPPS project.

 # Artifact Examples:
 Device and OS Timeframe: